 Coconut Sugar: it may seem redundant to have two types of sugar in a recipe, but the coconut sugar is the real sweetener that clings to the nuts.

-Step 2.
-Measure out & chop your nuts of choice, as needed, and then put them into a small glass bowl.
-Now measure out your coconut sugar, salt, and monk fruit (if using) into a separate small bowl and stir them together until well-combined.
+Step 2) Measure out & chop your nuts of choice, as needed, and then put them into a small glass bowl (image 1).
+Now measure out your coconut sugar, salt, and monk fruit (if using) into a separate small bowl and stir them together until well-combined (image 2).

-Step 3.
-Drizzle the date syrup over the nuts and stir everything together until each nut has at least a bit of syrup sticking to it, and then sprinkle on the sweetener mixture & salt.
-Mix everything together until each nut has a thin layer of sticky sweetness on the outside, and then drop your nuts into a single layer on a baking sheet lined with aluminum foil.
+Step 3) Drizzle the date syrup over the nuts and stir everything together until each nut has at least a bit of syrup sticking to it, and then sprinkle on the sweetener mixture & salt.
+Mix everything together until each nut has a thin layer of sticky sweetness on the outside, and then drop your nuts into a single layer on a baking sheet lined with aluminum foil (image 3).

-Step 5.
-Once the coating on the outsides has solidified, but before any of the nuts begins to burn, remove the baking sheet from the oven and take off the foil, setting it on a cool surface so that the nuts won't continue to cook.
+Step 5) Once the coating on the outsides has solidified (image 4), but before any of the nuts begin to burn, remove the baking sheet from the oven and take off the foil, setting it on a cool surface so that the nuts won't continue to cook.

 Swapping Nuts: You can use any low histamine nut for this recipe, but it works best with slightly larger nuts (like macadamias or pecans).
 If your nuts don't seem to have fully roasted after 18 minutes, you can keep cooking them for up to 5 more minutes, checking on them every 2 minutes or so.